 In every hospice nursing visit, the focus remains on key areas that define holistic care: pain and symptom management, emotional and psychosocial well-being, effective communication, spiritual support, and family education.
 These areas collectively contribute to a comprehensive approach that addresses the multifaceted needs of both patients and their families.

-The essence of hospice nursing assessments lies in embracing a holistic perspective, prioritizing individual experiences, and providing personalized care that extends beyond medical parameters.
-This approach ensures that patients and their families receive support that not only attends to physical needs but also recognizes the intricate emotional and spiritual dimensions of the end-of-life journey.
+The essence of hospice nursing assessments lies in embracing a holistic perspective, prioritizing individual experiences, and providing personalized care beyond medical parameters.
+This approach ensures that patients and their families receive support that attends to physical needs and recognizes the intricate emotional and spiritual dimensions of the end-of-life journey.

 Resources: